matrix-org/matrix-appservice-irc/docs/irc_operators.md

   hold power over this room and grant moderator status (half-power) to any IRC operators or Matrix users with IRC ops in the room.
 - A plumbed room (also known as provisioning).
 A Matrix user may create a room ahead of time for their community and later on decide to "plumb in" IRC users to that room.
-They can do this via an interative UI in Element, via the `!plumb` command or even via a HTTP endpoint.
-If done interatively, the bridge has a verification process to ensure the user on the Matrix side has the blessing of the IRC ops first.
+They can do this via an interactive UI in Element, via the `!plumb` command or even via a HTTP endpoint.
+If done interactively, the bridge has a verification process to ensure the user on the Matrix side has the blessing of the IRC ops first.
   However, it's possible for the IRC bot to lack kick abilities in the room so kicks and bans may not be bridged both ways.